- The Alzheimer Conundrum

 - Paperback2015© 201324.9520.00ISBN9780691168470328 pp.6 1/8 x 9 1/412 line illus.

-Because of rapidly aging populations, the number of people worldwide experiencing dementia is increasing and the projections are grim.
-Despite hundreds of millions of dollars invested in medical research, no effective treatment has been discovered for Alzheimer's disease, the most common form of dementia.
-The Alzheimer Conundrum exposes the predicaments embedded in current efforts to slow down or halt Alzheimer’s disease through early detection of presymptomatic biological changes in healthy individuals.
+Due to rapidly aging populations, the number of people worldwide experiencing dementia is increasing, and the projections are grim.
+Despite billions of dollars invested in medical research, no effective treatment has been discovered for Alzheimer's disease, the most common form of dementia.
+The Alzheimer Conundrum exposes the predicaments embedded in current efforts to slow down or halt Alzheimer’s disease through early detection of pre-symptomatic biological changes in healthy individuals.

 Based on a meticulous account of the history of Alzheimer’s disease and extensive in-depth interviews, Margaret Lock highlights the limitations and the dissent associated with biomarker detection.
 Lock argues that basic research must continue, but should be complemented by a public health approach to prevention that is economically feasible, more humane, and much more effective globally than one exclusively focused on an increasingly harried search for a cure.